maui-software/maui-software/CONTRIBUTING.md

 # Contributors Guide
 Hello!
-If you are reding this, you probably desire to contribute with maui-software.
+If you are reading this, you probably desire to contribute to maui-software.
 Thank you so much!

 Here you can find some steps to conributing with maui.